 “Now,” he continued as he pulled her closer once again.
 “Let’s start writing our future.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FlaquitaWrite a Review